qalle2/nes-disasm/README.md

 Syntax: *options* *inputFile*

 ### Options
-* `-h` or `--help`: print a short summary of this help
+* `-h` or `--help`: print a short summary of this help.
 * `-c FILE` or `--cdl-file FILE`: The FCEUX code/data log file (`.cdl`) to read.
 (If you don't specify one, all PRG ROM bytes will be considered unaccessed.)
 * `-i INTEGER` or `--indentation INTEGER`: How many spaces to use for indentation (1 to 100, default=16).
-* `-d INTEGER` or `--data-bytes-per-line INTEGER`: How many data bytes to print per `hex &hellip;` line (1 to 100, default=8).
+* `-d INTEGER` or `--data-bytes-per-line INTEGER`: How many data bytes to print per `hex ...` line (1 to 100, default=8).
 * `-a RANGES` or `--no-access RANGES`: Assume the game never reads, writes or executes addresses within these ranges, inclusive
 (using any instruction with absolute addressing, or indexed absolute with these addresses as the base address).
   * `RANGES` is zero or more ranges separated by commas.
   * A range is two 16-bit hexadecimal addresses separated by a hyphen.
   * E.g. `0800-1fff,2008-3fff,4020-5fff,6000-7fff` = mirrors of RAM, mirrors of PPU registers, beginning of cartridge space, PRG RAM.
-* `-w RANGES` or `--no-write RANGES`: Assume the game never writes these addresses (using STA, STX, STY, DEC, INC, ASL, LSR, ROL or ROR with absolute addressing, or indexed absolute with these addresses as the base address).
+* `-w RANGES` or `--no-write RANGES`: Assume the game never writes addresses within these ranges, inclusive (using STA, STX, STY, DEC, INC, ASL, LSR, ROL or ROR with absolute addressing, or indexed absolute with these addresses as the base address).
   * `RANGES` is zero or more ranges separated by commas.
   * A range is two 16-bit hexadecimal addresses separated by a hyphen.
   * E.g. `8000-ffff` = PRG ROM.